Health Care Industry

 Do you prefer to see the doctor in the morning or the afternoon?
 Let's hope it's morning.
 There are several reasons you should ask for a doctor's appointment early in the morning instead of later in the day.

 How to Stay out of the Emergency Room When Using Medical Marijuana

 Two recent articles described a rise in cannabis related ER visits in Colorado.
 This paper describes some serious side effects of cannabis use: anxiety and cannabinoid hyperemesis syndrome and gives suggestions on how to avoid them.

-Some antibiotics such as tetracyclines can react with calcium present in the milk and other dairy products to form insoluble complexes that are poorly absorbed and have reduced antibacterial effects.
+Some antibiotics, such as tetracyclines, can react with calcium present in milk and other dairy products to form insoluble complexes that are poorly absorbed and have reduced antibacterial effects.
 This article includes a list of medicines that interact with milk and how to avoid this.

 Tissue Test: Biopsy Fundamentals and How to Prepare for One

 A biopsy is also known as a human tissue test.
 Simply put, a sample of your body’s tissue will be taken for tests and close examination.
 Just the sound of that can be a bit alarming.
 Your doctor is going to remove living tissues from your body after all and that sounds like something really serious.

 There are numerous advancement for patients due to new technology.
 This article explains pharmacogenomic testing, RNA technology, heart valve replacements and new cancer treatments.
 The treatment for acute strokes and hemorragic strokes is also explained.
 Artificial intelligence has made advances.